dialtr/libcount/README.md

 uint64_t Hash(int x) {
   // Users of this library should provide a good hash function
-  // for hashing objects that are counted.
-One suggestion is
+  // for hashing objects that are being counted.
+One suggestion
-  // to use a cryptographic hash function (SHA1, MD5, etc) and
+  // is to use a cryptographic hash function (SHA1, MD5, etc)
-  // return a subset of those bits. return x;
+  // and return a subset of those bits. return x;
 }